 Castles are imprinted in our imaginations from a young age.
 They start off as places of wonder and fairy tale, yet curiously, as we age, we associate them more with violence and horror – especially when it comes to horrifying tales of the supernatural.

-Real tangible and tabulated evidence of paranormal activity is hard to come by – if not impossible.
+Real evidence of paranormal activity is hard to come by – if not impossible.
 A finite amount of money and a hefty dose of scepticism in science means such research is left to amateur groups that are not peer reviewed and whose findings are considered scientifically unreliable.

 One-off sightings can be very easy to discredit as hallucinations.
 However, multiple sightings where more than one person has experienced the same thing are a different story.
 Broadly speaking, such sightings might be broken down into two groups: